Nico Hoerner Player Props: Cubs vs. Rangers

-The Chicago Cubs and Nico Hoerner, who went 3-for-6 with a double last time out, battle Nathan Eovaldi and the Texas Rangers at Wrigley Field, Friday at 2:20 PM ET.
+Nico Hoerner -- 2-for-4 in his last game -- will be in action for the Chicago Cubs versus the Texas Rangers, with Martin Perez on the mound, on April 8 at 4:05 PM ET.

-In his last appearance, he racked up three hits (going 3-for-6 with a double) against the Reds.
+In his last appearance, he strung together two hits (going 2-for-4) against the Rangers.

 Nico Hoerner Game Info & Props vs. the Rangers